 How long is my maternity leave?

 Maternity leaves vary somewhat with individual pregnancies and complications of pregnancy and labor and delivery.
-Usual disability coverage (paid leave) is six weeks for a vaginal delivery and eight weeks for a Caesarean delivery.
+In the United States, usual disability coverage (paid leave) is six weeks for a vaginal delivery and eight weeks for a cesarean delivery.
+(In other countries, two or more months of leave are common.)
 Some women will be ready and eager to return to work sooner than these periods, and others will require further leave.
 The details of your maternity leave are probably best discussed with your human resources manager and your health care provider.
 It is important to remember that the decision to extend maternity leave often requires a medical reason.